 Smart Meter Installations

-Meters are getting smarter and we’re working on installing new, state-of-the-art meters for a system-wide project on all of our customers’ homes and businesses.
-This project will begin to upgrade the electric grid with new technologies designed to improve the reliability, efficiency and security of BWL services.
-This project allows our customers to become partners with BWL in our commitment to energy efficiency, reliability and affordability.
+Meters are getting smarter and we’ve worked hard to install nearly 158,000 state-of-the-art meters on all of our customers’ homes and businesses.
+The result has been an improvement to the reliability, efficiency and security of BWL services.
+This smart technology, allows our customers to become partners with BWL in our commitment to energy efficiency, reliability and affordability.

 Frequently Asked Questions